ℹ️ This project is part of a series of experiments to fix fundamentals and improve quality of craft in Windows

 New scope

-The update was well received by media, Windows fans and critiques.
-This project paved way for more similar projects with better resource allocation
+The update was well received by media, Windows fans and critics.
+It paved way for more similar projects with better resource allocation.

 Liked what you saw?